-- a) transmitter nominal frequency, as per para.
-A.3.2.1.1; - b) digital message content, as per para.
+- b) digital message content, as per para.
 A.3.1.4; and - c) the modulation parameters, as per para.
 A.3.2.3.

 This sequence of transmitter loads and measurements shall be performed at maximum, minimum and ambient temperatures.

 A.3.4 Protection Against Continuous Transmission